morgosus/morgosus.github.io/_posts/gaming/2021-08-13-fallout-shelter-base-and-resources.md

 four basic resources, your effort and potentially a battle pass (*remember those handy - pun intended - Mr. Handies from Fallout Shelter?
 Well, you can buy it here too, along with additional rewards for dailies*).

-## Let's break down the basic resources now.
+## Let's Break down the Basic Resources Now
 There's no resource shortages as far as 'penalties for not having them', but worry not - as soon as you reach higher levels, you won't have enough resources.
 Which is why you should try to be clever with them.